atom/teletype/doc/rfcs/004-quickly-collaborate-with-coworkers-and-friends.md

 ##### What unresolved questions do you expect to resolve through the RFC process before this gets merged?

-- If I invite a past collaborator to join my portal, and that person has multiple Atom windows open, can we show the invitation only in the frontmost window?
+- If I invite a trusted collaborator to join my portal, and that person has multiple Atom windows open, can we show the invitation only in the frontmost window?
-- If I invite a past collaborator to join my portal, and that person has Atom windows open on multiple computers, are we OK with showing the invitation on each computer?
+- If I invite a trusted collaborator to join my portal, and that person has Atom windows open on multiple computers, are we OK with showing the invitation on each computer?
 - Where will the lists of recent and trusted collaborators appear in the UI?
 How do I show/hide these lists?

 ##### What unresolved questions do you expect to resolve through the implementation of this feature before it is released in a new version of the package?